It all starts with exceptional providers and staff.

 Valley’s cardiologists, cardiac interventionalists, neurovascular and vascular surgeons, emergency medicine providers and specialized nursing and support staff are the foundation of our comprehensive cardiovascular program.
 They are passionate about what they do and dedicated to providing excellent care for you and your family.

-Valley Medical Center's Heart & Vascular Services includes nationally-recognized emergency cardiac care and award winning stroke care, as well as a full spectrum of services, from our 24-hour Chest Pain Clinic to our innovative and supportive Cardiac Rehabilitation program.
+Valley Medical Center's Heart & Vascular Services includes nationally-recognized emergency cardiac care and award winning stroke care, as well as a full spectrum of services and supportive Cardiac Rehabilitation program.

 Advancements in medicine and technology over the last few decades changed the way we manage cardiovascular care.
 Treatments more commonly rely on minimally-invasive procedures rather than major surgery.
 This means lower risk, faster recovery and better outcomes.

 VMC is the recipient of The Joint Commission’s coveted Gold Seal of Approval™ for Stroke care, and Get with the GuidelinesSM Stroke (GWTG-Stroke) Gold Plus, Target Stroke Honor Roll Elite Plus Award for performance achievement.
 Our cardiac catheterization door-to-balloon time, or the time it takes for a patient to arrive at our Emergency department door until a life-saving angioplasty is performed—is just under 60 minutes, or one-third faster than the national industry standard of 90 minutes or less.

 The Electrophysiology (EP) Lab at Valley provides care for people with electrical issues of the heart, such as irregular heartbeat, also called arrhythmia.
 While it’s not unusual to feel like your heart flutters, races, or skips a beat, some heart arrhythmias don’t cause problems while others require treatment.
 At Valley we are proud to announce the addition of electrophysiology, allowing us to both diagnose and treat electrical issues of the heart in our state-of-the-art EP lab.
 Experienced physicians and staff use the latest techniques to diagnose and treat heart arrhythmias, such as atrial fibrillation, or a-fib.
 We use advanced 3-D mapping and imaging technologies, helping get heartbeats back in sync through cardiac ablation, implantable devices such as pacemakers or implantable cardioverter-defibrillators (ICDs), and other treatments.

 Interventional Cardiology: Cardiac Catheterization